 FAQs on Canadian Whole Life Insurance

 One of the most defining Canadian Whole Life Insurance Benefits is the lifelong protection it gives.
-It will not expire as Term Insurance will, at the end of a specified term.
+It will not expire as Term Insurance will at the end of a specified term.
 Another big benefit is the accumulation of cash value, which is a tool of finance for life.
 For example, Clara’s story is from Edmonton.
 When that time arrived, she borrowed against the cash value of her policy to finance her daughter’s university education—all the while remaining on track financially for herself.
-This story emphasizes that cash value is not just a safety net but also a flexible financial resource.If you want to know the differences between Term Life Insurance and Whole Life Insurance in detail go here.
+This story emphasizes that cash value is not just a safety net but also a flexible financial resource if you want to know the differences between Term Life Insurance and Whole Life Insurance in detail.

 This means that, as the individual pays the premium, the cash value in a Whole Life Insurance Policy keeps on growing.
-A portion of every premium made goes towards building this cash value, which is then invested by the insurance company.
+A portion of every premium made goes towards building this cash value, which the insurance company then invests.
 The sum then grows, usually at a guaranteed minimum rate, and matures to become an asset from which you can draw if you desire.

 Consider, for example, the case of Raj, a software developer from Ottawa who found himself in need of some urgent cash when he was suddenly forced to replace his house’s roof.
 By drawing upon the cash value of his Whole Life Insurance Policy, he was effectively saved from taking a high-interest loan.
 It is this application of the cash value that can make this a workable solution in times of need.